 Drug Policy Impact Assessment for Change in Central and Eastern Europe

-The project is managed by The Eurasian Harm Reduction Network and implemented together with international partners: The Rights Reporter Foundation (Hungary), Support centre for those affected by HIV/AIDS DIA+LOGS (Latvia) and National Institute for Health Development, Infectious Diseases and Drug Abuse Prevention Department (Estonia).
-The projects aims to support the creation or use existing national communication platforms in Baltic countries between legislators, law enforcement bodies, public health, public safety experts, and the civil society to work on: drug policy evaluation, exchange of best practices and promotion of transparent and evidence-base decision-making for national drug policies in Baltic states (and to be used as a model for the CEE region).
+The project was managed by The Eurasian Harm Reduction Network and implemented together with international partners: The Rights Reporter Foundation (Hungary), Support centre for those affected by HIV/AIDS DIA+LOGS (Latvia) and National Institute for Health Development, Infectious Diseases and Drug Abuse Prevention Department (Estonia).
+The project aimed to support the creation or use existing national communication platforms in Baltic countries between legislators, law enforcement bodies, public health, public safety experts, and the civil society to work on: drug policy evaluation, exchange of best practices and promotion of transparent and evidence-base decision-making for national drug policies in Baltic states (and to be used as a model for the CEE region).

 Regional program “Harm Reduction Works – Fund It!”

 The Regional program “Harm Reduction Works – Fund It!” is a 3-year (April 2014 – March 2017), managed by The Eurasian Harm Reduction Network (EHRN) and funded by The Global Fund to Fight AIDS, Tuberculosis and Malaria.
 The Program began on 1 April 2014 and now is being carried out in 6 countries: Belarus, Georgia, Lithuania, Moldova, Kazakhstan and Tajikistan.
 In each country, EHRN is collaborating with non-governmental organizations as Sub-recipients (The Coalition “I Can Live” in Lithuania) and with drug users organizations/action groups selected through the small grant program (Sub-sub-recipients, such as “Resetas” and “Rigra” in Lithuania).

 .Enhancement of Advocacy Skills of NGOs to Effectively Influence the Policy Making Process